 Things To Do In Durham

-The first thing any visitor to Durham should visit is the UNESCO World Heritage Durham Cathedral.
+The first site any visitor to Durham should visit is the UNESCO World Heritage Durham Cathedral.
 It is located at the highest point of the city and dominates the city skyline.

-There has been a cathedral on this site since 995 A.D but the cathedral we see today was built over forty years from 1093.
+There has been a cathedral on this site since 995 A.D but cathedral we see today was started in 1093 and took forty years to build.

 Though smaller in comparison to other British cathedrals, Durham is a stunning mix of architectural styles.

-Famous for its distinctive Romanesque rounded arches and huge carved Norman pillars that adorn the central nave, the cathedral also holds the remains of two saints.
+Famous for its distinctive Romanesque rounded arches and huge carved Norman pillars that adorn the central nave, the cathedral also holds the relics of two saints – Saint Cuthbert and Saint Oswald.

 Modern and ancient stained glass windows create a myriad of colours and patterns on the stone floor.
 Don’t miss the ornate high altar, the magnificent 18th century Rose window or the Gothic style 13th Century Chapel of the Nine Altars.